-Our findings do not support the concept that REM sleep evolved after the appearance of the first mammals.
-Rather they are consistent with the hypothesis that REM sleep was present in very large amounts in the earliest mammals.
+Our findings do not support the concept that REM

+sleep evolved after the appearance of the first mammals.
+Rather, they are consistent with the hypothesis that REM sleep was present in very large amounts in the earliest mammals.
 They suggest that the immediate reptilian ancestors of the early mammals either had REM sleep or had a state with many of the neural correlates of REM sleep, or that REM sleep evolved very rapidly in the mammalian line.
 Since REM sleep is present in birds, the most parsimonious hypothesis is that REM sleep evolved only once and was present in the common ancestors of birds and mammals.
-If this is the case, the dinosaurs ancestral to the birds (Baker, 1993) may also have had REM sleep.
+If this is the case, the dinosaurs ancestral to the birds may also have had REM sleep.

-If the stem reptiles, the common ancestors of birds and mammals, had REM sleep or some neuronal aspects of REM sleep in a REM sleep precursor state, one would expect that extant reptiles would also have some of these same sleep state characteristics.
+If the stem reptiles, the common ancestors of birds and mammals, had REM sleep or some neuronal aspects of REM sleep in an REM sleep precursor state, one would expect that extant reptiles would also have some of these same sleep state characteristics.
 Investigation of reptilian sleep has not produced conclusive evidence on this question.
-Whereas several papers have claimed that reptiles have REM sleep (Ayala-Guerrero et al., 1991; Huntley 1987; Peyrethon and Dusan-Peyrethon, 1968; Rial, 1997; Tauber et al., 1966; Tauber et al., 1968; Vasilescu, 1970), other studies performed after the Allison et al.'s (1972) study of the echidna, concluded that reptiles do not have REM sleep (Flanigan, 1974; Flanigan et al., 1973, 1974; Meglasson and Huggins, 1979).
-All of these studies used polygraphic recordings of "EEG" and EMG to categorize state.
-It is particularly difficult to interpret EEG signals as a state indicator in reptiles, since the current work shows that monotremes, the most "reptilian" mammals, have REM sleep without the low voltage pattern seen in adult placental and marsupial mammals.
-Further insight into the nature of sleep and its probable evolutionary history could be achieved by examining, in reptiles, the activity of the brainstem neuronal groups that are involved in mammalian REM sleep control (Siegel, 1994); particularly the aminergic and cholinergic cell groups that exist in the same regions of reptilian and mammalian brains (Luebke et al., 1992; Smeets et al., 1997; Wolters et al., 1984, 1985; Kiehn et al., 1992).
+Whereas several papers have claimed that reptiles have REM sleep, 4,5,23,38,40,48,49,52 other studies performed after the study by Allison et al. of the echidna concluded that reptiles do not have REM sleep.
+14,15,34 All of these studies used polygraphic recordings of "EEG" and EMG to categorize state.
+It is particularly difficult to interpret EEG signals as a state indicator in reptiles, since the current work shows that monotremes, the most "reptilian" mammals, have REM sleep without the low-voltage pattern seen in adult placental and marsupial mammals.
+Further insight into the nature of sleep and its probable evolutionary history could be achieved by examining, in reptiles, the activity of the brainstem neuronal groups that are involved in mammalian REM sleep control, 43 particularly the aminergic and cholinergic cell groups that exist in the same regions of reptilian and mammalian brains.
+28,30,47